DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/onAppointmentTooltipShowing.md

 An array of appointments.

 ##### field(e.cancel): Boolean
-Allows you to prevent a tooltip showing.
+Allows you to prevent a tooltip from showing.

 ##### field(e.component): dxScheduler
 The UI component's instance.